sacredheartsc/selfhosted/roles/nfs_server/README.md

 This role was written with the assumption that you're using ZFS for the underlying storage.

-The lists and mappings in the variables in the role are somewhat complex.
+The lists and mappings for these role variables are somewhat complex.
 It's probably easiest to start with the example playbook in the [Usage](#usage) section at the bottom of this document.